southsidedean/southsidedean/Resume-Tom-Dean.md

 ## **Summary**

 I'm a seasoned technologist, looking for direct-hire or W2 contract roles in a remote-first capacity.
-I'm available on short notice.

 **Top Skills:**